-And for those with existing mental health problems, the changes and cancellations have added to their challenges.
+For those with existing mental health problems, the changes and delays have added to their challenges.

 Sharing your concerns with someone you trust can really help.

 Try to keep active, eat a balanced diet and take time to relax and get some restful sleep.

 With so many stories out there, and 24-hour coverage, it’s easy to feel overloaded and stressed.
 If it's having a negative effect, take a break from the news or limit how much you watch or listen to.